© 2024 MICHIGAN PUBLIC

 "Our current manufacturing investment of over $20 billion in the past four years is the most significant in our history, and will allow us to continue increasing capacity to safely bring these medicines to people who need them," Eli Lilly spokesperson Courtney Kasinger wrote in an email.

-She says the company has additionally filed three lawsuits against compounders for improper marketing practices and using an unsafe version of tirzepatide, and she pointed toward an FDA warning letter against a compounding pharmacy in California that recently shut down after a bad inspection.
+She said the company has additionally filed three lawsuits against compounders for improper marketing practices and using an unsafe version of tirzepatide, and she pointed toward an FDA warning letter against an unlicensed compounding pharmacy in California that recently shut down after a bad inspection.

 And now, Novo Nordisk has taken a step that could signal semaglutide, the key ingredient in Ozempic and Wegovy, could soon come off the FDA shortage list, too.
 As of Oct.
 30, it says all doses of Ozempic and Wegovy are "available."